wasp-lang/wasp/web/docs/auth/username-and-pass.md

 `usernameAndPassword` dict doesn't have any options at the moment.
 :::

-You can read about the rest of the `auth` options in the [Using auth](/docs/auth/overview) section of the docs.
+You can read about the rest of the `auth` options in the [using auth](/docs/auth/overview) section of the docs.